rickysychan/webpack-multipage-code-splitting/README.md

 # webpack-4

-Configured webpack to store content hash for caching, extracted styling using MiniCssExtractPlugin, implemted sass loader, set up Dev server for hot webpack relaod for faster development
+Configured webpack to make two html pages and have them import specific bundle and css files genereated from webpack and also opptimized their size with code spliting

 ![Dev webpack](https://github.com/rickysychan/webpack-4/blob/master/pics/Screen%20Shot%202018-10-12%20at%2012.20.43%20AM.png)